 Interscope Records / Beats by Dre co-founder and all around music industry mogul, Jimmy Iovine, was welcomed to the stage to introduce Apple Music.
-Just over a year after Apple bought Beats for $3 Billion (ushering Iovine and Dre into the Apple family), Apple finally unveiled their subscription streaming service – nearly 7 years after Spotify launched.
+Just over a year after Apple bought Beats for $3 billion (ushering Iovine and Dre into the Apple family), Apple finally unveiled their subscription streaming service.
+That is, nearly 7 years after Spotify launched.

-Apple Music will include many of the features Spotify and Tidal recently unveiled like video and artist profiles, exclusives and content (they previewed hand written lyrics, a studio tour by Bastille, and a live performance video by Alabama Shakes (who just put out my favorite album of the year, Sound and Color…seriously stop what you’re doing and go check this incredible piece of art out)).
+Apple Music will include many of the features Spotify and Tidal recently unveiled.
+That includes video and artist profiles, exclusives and content (they previewed handwritten lyrics, a studio tour by Bastille, and a live performance video by Alabama Shakes (who just put out my favorite album of the year, Sound and Color…seriously stop what you’re doing and go check this incredible piece of art out)).

-Drake came on stage and fumbled through a speech about nothing that was only meant to show the Tidal crew that they have heavy hitters on their side as well.
-In addition to the aforementioned acts, they highlighted other huge artists like Pharrell, Florence and the Machine, Mark Ronson, Bruno Mars, Bruce Springsteen, Aretha Franklin, and ended with a performance by The Weeknd.
+Drake came on stage and fumbled through a speech about nothing.
+It was only meant to show the Tidal crew that they have heavy hitters over at Apple, too.
+In addition to the aforementioned acts, they highlighted other huge artists like Pharrell, Florence and the Machine, Mark Ronson, Bruno Mars, Bruce Springsteen, Aretha Franklin.
+It all ended with a performance by The Weeknd.

 Except, the “unsigned artist” the Apple senior VP played during the 2015 Keynote, Loren Kramar, doesn’t actually exist.

 Well, maybe there’s a guy named Loren Kramar who kinda plays guitar and has written a song or two.
 But this is not a working musician.
 And definitely not the unsigned artist they should have featured.
-With such a large stage at one of the most pivotal moments in Apple music history, Apple chose not to feature one of the thousands of unsigned, full-time musicians from around the globe with an actual music career, but some 26 year old visual artist (and magazine editor) from NYC who has zero existence as a musician on the web.
-No videos on YouTube.
-No Facebook Page.
-No releases on Spotify or iTunes.
-No history of performing live.
-And a Twitter account which launched two hours ago.
-Impeccable timing.
+With such a large stage at one of the most pivotal moments in Apple music history, Apple chose not to feature one of the thousands of unsigned, full-time musicians from around the globe with an actual music career.

 proud of @thelorenkramar amazing intro of his new single "my life"…. we will release the song officially very soon…. x thanks apple